Best and cheapest investment platform for £50,000 savings

 Cheapest share ISA provider - for those buying only shares inside an ISA

-A number of ISA investment platforms will allow investment directly into company shares.
+A number of ISA investment platform providers will allow investment directly into company shares.
 Investing directly in shares will increase the risk element of your investment portfolio as company shares can be more volatile than investing in funds.

 - Model portfolios